 I love that it really gets down deep underneath the presenting issue.
 Because it’s not actually about the stuff or the cleanliness.
 It’s about that piece underneath it, whether it’s a lot of times like dealing with uncertainty or loss of control or those types of triggers can be really prominent

 Carrie: Wow.
-Do you feel like you are a particularly sensitive kid growing up, more sensitive to people’s emotions or kind of absorbing everything?
+Do you feel like you were a particularly sensitive kid growing up, more sensitive to people’s emotions or kind of absorbing everything?

 Peyton: I’ve taken a bunch of Christian spiritual gift tests and discernment comes back every time no matter which one I take.
 But my mom did say as a child, I tended to know without actually knowing, like if there was a relative who was going through a hard divorce or someone just lost someone.